denten-books/plain-text/2-device.md

 *metamedia*, "a medium that can dynamically simulate the details of any other medium" [@manovich_there_2011, 105-6].
 "Interactive software adds a new set of operations which can be applied to all media, which we as users experience as their new 'properties'," he writes.
-Furthermore, these properties vary according to the software [@manovich_there_2011, 150-1].
-Kittler (who passed in 2011) could perhaps object that chip architecture still determines, as foundation, all higher levels of representation "floating" above the silicon bedrock.
-In other words, everything Manovich writes is true for all simulated media, but not for computation itself.
+The properties of such new media vary according to the software used to simulate it [@manovich_there_2011, 150-1].

+Kittler, who passed in 2011, would perhaps object that chip architecture still determines, as base, all higher levels of representation "floating" above the silicon bedrock.
+Manovich's observations hold true for all simulated media, but not for computation itself.
 In opening a series of nested software black boxes, the post-silicon writer and scholar of software hits the impenetrable casket of chip architecture.
 The hardware that gives rise to the simulation is not in itself a simulation.
-As medium it ultimately determines the properties of software, its derivative meta-medium.
+The base medium ultimately determines the properties of software, its derivative meta-medium.

 Wittgenstein's thought experiments do not let us fall definitively into one camp or another.
-The Turing machine remains a machine for translating symbolic information into physical states.
-We arrive finally at the sheer alienness of the book as a piece of telecommunication technology.
-Writing converts mental states into arbitrary external representations, inscribed into a medium.
+The Turing machine remains a machine for the transformation of signs into physical states.
+We return finally to the sheer alienness of the book as a piece of telecommunication technology, captured in the struggle to behold the epistemic object---recall Shklovsky, Lubbock, Bakhtin, and others.
+Writing already converts mental states into arbitrary external representations, inscribed into a medium.
 Such inscriptions persist, through time, beyond their biological origin.
-They are then conveyed remotely and through ingestion, commonly called "reading," an action capable of transforming the inscription back into a mental state.
+They are then conveyed remotely and through ingestion, commonly called "reading:" an action that transforms the inscription back into a mental state.
 The thing becomes a thought and the other way around.
-The intellectual history of the Turing machine leads us to a series of thought experiments about the nature of such transformations.
-The question of technique returns to haunt contemporary poetics.
+The intellectual history of Turing machines leads us to a series of thought experiments about the nature of such transformations.
+The question of technique continues to haunt contemporary poetics.
 In the process of reading, the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.
 In asking "How is it made?" we arrest the advance of symbolism in an attempt to find the thing behind the process of signification, which always dissembles to conceal its material foundations.
-However, signification ultimately must rest on the physical properties of its establishing medium.
+Signification ultimately terminates at the physical boundaries of its establishing medium.
+The base conditions differ on paper and on the screen.
 The paper page contains no internal states to speak of.
 The kind of symbolism it supports therefore proceeds from the surface inscription towards the reader.
 Reading, as Moreno reminds us, is an invasive procedure.
 Absent human contact, we take on the mental states of others through a vehicle that conveys a remote kind of agency, displaced in time and space.
-It should be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification, transmission, and translation.
-How is it made becomes the question not only for poetics but also for the political tactics of reading.
+It should be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification.
+How is it made becomes a question not only for the poetics but also for the political tactics of reading.

 The question of technique seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book, one symbolic, the text, and one biological, the body.
-There is of course a way in which the three are one: we are all in a sense cyborgs, in an assemblage of organs, instruments, and inscriptions.
+There is of course a way in which the three are one: we are all cyborgs in a sense---an assemblage of organs, instruments, and inscriptions.
 In another sense, poetics asks us to consider the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, grammars, and translation tables.
-These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner escaping the attempt to rationalization.
+These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner.
 They comprise a part of our received technological a priori.
-This does not mean that they should be naturalized or treated with a reverence afforded to endangered species or to nature itself.
+This does not mean however that they should be naturalized or treated with a reverence afforded to endangered species or to nature itself.
 To decouple ourselves from the book, if only momentarily---to reject the graft or to let it wither---must remain an option.
-If poetics lays the grounds for interpretation, we must acknowledge that today, these grounds lie past the surface of the visible simulacrum of the digital page.
+If poetics lays the grounds for interpretation, we must acknowledge that today, such grounds lie past the visible simulacrum of the digital page.
 Where literary technique is concerned with the passage of ideas to ink, computational technique extends the chain of signification also to pixel and transistor.
 Techniques of the body and literary techniques intertwine in the process of conventional reading.
 The two couple ever tighter when reading electronically.
-Miniaturized, the Turing machine passes into the body---think of a digital pacemaker, for example: an inscription within the machine within the body.
-These are deeply embedded and embodied linkages that require explication, underscoring the continual importance of poetics.
+Miniaturized, the Turing machine passes into the body---think of a digital pacemaker, for example, an inscription within the machine within the body.
+These linkages are deeply embedded and embodied.
+They require explication, underscoring the continual importance of poetics.

-In the process of textual production, printing, and typesetting, it is certain that my words were mixed with control codes that, in turn, have changed the structure of the devices in your lap, in your hand, near to the eye.
-I could maintain that I bear no responsibility for extending the reach of machine languages so close to the reader: I only wrote the content, I could say, I am not responsible for these other inscriptions.
+In the process of textual production, printing, and typesetting, it is certain that my message was packaged with control codes that, in turn, have changed the structure of the reading device: in your lap, in your hand, near to the eye.
+I could believe that I bear no responsibility for extending the reach of machine languages so close to the reader; I only wrote the content, I could say; I am not responsible for these other inscriptions.
 But that would be factually incorrect.
 The choice of our writing implements and our channels of communication affect deeply the contexts of interpretation.
 Such choices, in aggregate, define the shared ecosystem of knowledge production.
 Traditional strategies of close reading which limit interpretation to the parsing of